HashirOwais/Digital-Dice-Roller-on-BASYS-3-FPGA/readme.md

    - Use the generated bitstream file to program the BASYS 3 FPGA.

 4. **Control the Dice**:
-   - Use the `roll` switch to start and stop the dice rolling.
+   - Use the `roll` switch to start the rolling.
+   - Use the `double_roll` switch to enable or disable the second dice.
-   - Use the `reset` switch to reset the dice value to 1.
+   - Use the `reset` switch to reset both dice values to `1`.
-   - Observe the dice value on the 7-segment display and rolling indication on the LED.
+   - Observe the dice values on the 7-segment display and rolling indication on the LED.

 ---

 ## **Simulation**
 For simulation:
-- Test the functionality of the `Dice_Roller` module in isolation.
+- Test the functionality of the `Dice_Roller` module for both dice independently.
-- Verify the integration of `Dice_Roller` within `Digital_Dice`.
+- Verify the integration of two `Dice_Roller` modules within `Digital_Dice` and the multiplexing logic.

+---